bobintornado/bobintornado.github.io/_posts/2015-12-21-An-Adventure-With-Ruby-Case.markdown

 So we went online trying to find some examples in order to double confirm we were writing some correct Ruby codes.

-So we read the following sample together from this blog [post](http://www.skorks.com/2009/08/how-a-ruby-case-statement-works-and-what-you-can-do-with-it/).
+So we read the following sample codes from this blog [post](http://www.skorks.com/2009/08/how-a-ruby-case-statement-works-and-what-you-can-do-with-it/).

 {% highlight ruby %}